matiasraisanen/food-fight/README.md

 ## Deployment

-The application is deployed to AWS via steps listed in [deploy.sh](./deploy.sh)
+The application is built and deployed to AWS using the [deploy script](./deploy.sh)

+`bash ./deploy.sh`

 If you want to deploy the application, you have to change the deploy script to use your own AWS credentials, and also purchase a domain name to be used with the deployment.